astares/Bloc-Diagram/src/Bloc-Diagram-Core-Tests.package/BlRulerTest.class/README.md

-A unit test for the ruler
+Unit tests for the ruler